algotom/broh5/README.md

 # BroH5
 (**Bro**)wser-based GUI (**H**)DF(**5**) Viewer in Python

-Using web browsers to build GUI (Graphical User Interface) software is becoming increasingly popular due to its ability to run across multiple OS with ease.
-However, developers usually need to know web programming.
+Web browser-based GUI software is increasingly popular for its cross-platform compatibility, but typically requires web programming knowledge.

-Fortunately, Python libraries like the [Nicegui](https://nicegui.io/) framework make it simpler, allowing developers to create browser-based GUIs using pure Python.
+The [Nicegui](https://nicegui.io/) framework simplifies this, enabling pure Python development of browser-based GUIs.
+This project leverages Nicegui to create an HDF viewer, showcasing its effectiveness for local app development.
-This project uses Nicegui to develop an HDF viewer, demonstrating its potential for writing local apps.
-While various GUI software options exist for viewing hdf/h5/nxs files; such as hdfviewer, vitables, nexpy, or h5web developed in languages like C, Java, Qt/PyQt, or Html/JavasSript; this is a pioneering project where the HDF viewer is web browser-based but written entirely in Python.
+Unlike other HDF/H5/NXS file viewers like hdfviewer, vitables, nexpy, or h5web, which are built using C, Java, Qt/PyQt, or HTML/JavaScript; this project is unique in being a web browser-based HDF viewer written entirely in Python with a minimal codebase.

 Features
 --------